Initial results of the TRIUMF ultracold advanced neutron source

 To set a scale, the simulations showed that when fully filled with LD$_2$, D$_2$O, and He-II, and driven at \SI{40}{\uA} for a period of \SI{60}{\s}, $5.7\times 10^7$~UCNs would be detected when the UCN gate valve is opened immediately after the irradiation period.

 When the MCNP simulations were repeated for the situation of the LD$_2$ volume being empty, the He-II and D$_2$O levels being reduced, and the beam current being \SI{36.7}{\uA}, the production rate dropped from \SI{1.4e7}{UCNs/\s} to \SI{2.3e5}{UCNs/\s} (a factor of 61 reduction) and the beam-associated heat load to the He-II was reduced from \SI{8.2}{\W} to \SI{4.8}{\W}.
 The results of \cite{bib:ssthesis} for \SI{60}{\s} irradiation time as a function of proton beam current, were reduced by the factor of 61 (scaling with the UCN production rate), and are shown by the green circles in Fig.~\ref{fig:ucn-vs-current}.
 The reduction in the UCN production rate in this case is mostly the result of the absence of the LD$_2$ cold moderator.
-The green circles in Fig.~\ref{fig:ucn-vs-current} used the thermal conductivity function of \cite{bib:hepak}, rather than that of~\cite{bib:vansciver}, which was used for the other simulated points.
+The green circles in Fig.~\ref{fig:ucn-vs-current} used the thermal conductivity function of~\cite{bib:hepak} whereas the blue crosses use the thermal conductivity function of~\cite{bib:vansciver}.

+The more recent MCNP simulations were also updated to use a new superfluid-helium scattering kernel from~\cite{bib:kkhleung}.
+Our previous work \cite{bib:moderators} had followed the suggestion of~\cite{bib:albertpaper} in reducing the $^4$He density to account for the difference.

 The PENTrack and thermal distribution calculations were not repeated.
 This is potentially problematic in that the heat conduction in the Gorter-Mellink regime scales as heat flux cubed.
 The reduction in the liquid level in the long, horizontal channel doubles the heat flux while the reduction in heat load due to lower fluid levels applies a factor of 0.59 scaling by the beam heat load.
-Thus these effects somewhat cancel and would result in a similar temperature gradient in the horizontal section.
-It should also be noted that the influence of UCN losses in the superfluid ($\sim T^7$) would be somewhat reduced, since there is less superfluid (replaced by helium vapour) in the UCN source.
+Thus, these effects counteract one another and would result in a similar temperature gradient in the horizontal section.
+It should also be noted that the influence of UCN losses in the superfluid ($\propto T^7$) would be somewhat reduced, since there is less superfluid (replaced by helium vapour) in the UCN source.
 The scaling of the simulation comes with these caveats.

-In general, the data (the red points: $\blacktriangledown$ in Fig.~\ref{fig:ucn-vs-current}) lie somewhat below our predicted values (blue~$\times$ or green~$\circ$).
+In general, the data (the red points:~$\blacktriangledown$ in Fig.~\ref{fig:ucn-vs-current}) lie somewhat below our predicted values (blue~$\times$ or green~$\circ$).
 The difference tends to get smaller at higher beam currents.
+While the lower than expected output might at first seem discouraging, predictions of the yields of UCN sources are difficult.
+We are encouraged by the level of agreement as presented, because even rescaling the simulation to match the data would result in world-leading performance once the LD$_2$ moderator system is complete.